*average daily rates based on 7 day rental, search for todays best prices.

 Peterborough is a cathedral town in Cambridgeshire, England.
 It is known as the ‘Gateway to the Fens’.

 From London by car, you can drive there using the A1M north.
 From the city of Cambridge you can take the A14 and the A1M.
 By rail, Peterborough is just 45 minutes from London

-using the East Coast Main Line service which extends north to York and Edinburgh
+using the East Coast Main Line service which extends north to York

 .
 This service runs every 20 minutes daily.
 Once you are there, the town is quite compact, so it is easy to just walk around.